Chimaphila maculata

 Phenology

-Flowers in June and July; buds take a few weeks to fully open.
+Flowers June to early August; buds take a few weeks to fully open.
+Blooming period is 2 to 3 weeks.

 Characteristics